 The University of Alabama is home to history, traditions and, of course, a dynamite college football team.
 From the explicit chants to the historic southern bars, home games in Tuscaloosa are an event like no other in the SEC.

 What makes being an Alabama Crimson Tide fan so great is that you know the minute you step on to The Quad to start tailgating, all worries disappear.
-The Crimson Tide, after all, haven’t lost at home since 2015, so you know you’re going to walk out of Bryant-Denny Stadium a cheerful winner.
+The Crimson Tide, after all, have lost just one home game since 2015, so you know you're going to walk out of Bryant-Denny Stadium a cheerful winner.

 If you plan on witnessing one of these Crimson Tide beatdowns in person, there are some things you need to know.
 For one, stick to wearing crimson and white and avoid navy blue and burnt orange unless you'd like to feel like a Toomer's Corner tree and have items thrown your way.

-Follow these seven things to do on Alabama game days and you’ll be sure to have a grand ole time in T-Town.
+Follow these seven football traditions and activities on Alabama game days and you'll be sure to have a grand ole time in T-Town.

 It goes like this: